JoshuaWise/blue-rpc-protocol/docs/api.md

 	- Any option allowed in [`server.listen()`](https://nodejs.org/api/net.html#serverlistenoptions-callback).
 - Returns: [<Promise][Promise][<WebSocketServer>][WebSocketServer][>][Promise]

-Creates and starts a [WebSocketServer](https://github.com/websockets/ws/blob/master/doc/ws.md#class-websocketserver) that uses Scratch-RPC to serve the given `methods`.
+Creates and starts a [WebSocketServer](https://github.com/websockets/ws/blob/master/doc/ws.md#class-websocketserver) that uses BlueRPC to serve the given `methods`.
 By default, port `80` is used for [http.Servers][HTTPServer] and port `443` is used for [https.Servers][HTTPSServer], but you can pass any custom `port` you like.

 All RPC methods will receive a [MethodContext][MethodContext] as their second parameter, which exposes metadata about the invocation.
+If an RPC method returns without using a stream that was sent by the client, such streams will automatically be cleaned up.
+Therefore, resource management is handled automatically for you.

 The returned promise will not resolve until the server is ready to accept connections.

 ##### Configuring `perMessageDeflate`

-Although compression can greatly reduce bandwidth usage, it also has significant CPU and memory costs.
+Although compression can greatly reduce bandwidth usage, it also has real CPU and memory costs.
 Usually these costs don't become a bottleneck unless you are processing thousands of messages per second (on a typical workstation in 2023).
 Usually, if you are processing that many messages per second, each message is so small that bandwidth is not even an issue.
 This is the rationale that led to the current default setting, which only compresses messages at least 8 KiB in size.
 It is a compromise that tries to minimize CPU and memory costs while still using compression in cases where you are likely to benefit from it.

 However, if you are sending a large number of *small* messages (below 8 KiB) and you want to hyper-optimize for low bandwidth usage (at the cost of higher CPU and memory consumpton), you can use the following `perMessageDeflate` settings: